marcotoronto/rdm-test/content/06-5_Responsibilities_Resources.md

 ---
 ## Responsibilities

 Data stewardship ensures that the data is properly managed, maintained, and used throughout the project lifecycle and beyond.
-It is therefore important to <u>define the data stewardship roles</u> and responsibilities of project members during and after the project.
+It is therefore important to <u>define the data stewardship roles</u> and responsibilities of project members <u>during and after</u> the project.
 These roles and responsibilities should include the following elements:

 - The **tasks** that each role will perform, such as collecting, cleaning, validating, documenting, sharing, or archiving data.
 These tasks should align with the project goals, objectives, and deliverables.